miguelarbesu/cookiecutter-reproducible-science/README.md

 │   ├── interim        <- Intermediate data that has been transformed.
 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
-├── docs               <- Documentation, e.g., doxygen or scientific papers (not tracked by git) ├── notebooks          <- Ipython or R notebooks
+├── notebooks          <- Jupyter notebooks
-├── reports            <- For a manuscript source, e.g., LaTeX, Markdown, etc., or any project reports │   └── figures        <- Figures for the manuscript or reports └── src                <- Source code for this project
+├── output             <- Figures, manuscripts, or any project reports.
+│   └── figures        <- Figures for the manuscript or reports └── src                <- Source code for this project
     ├── data           <- scripts and programs to process data